-If there is a need to get close to the electrical lines, ensure you install the cables in perpendicular manner.
+If there is a need to get close to the electrical lines, ensure you install the cables in a perpendicular manner.

-Cable management is often seen as “not-so-important” type of process.
-Although this whole concept does add cost, but ongoing cabling maintenance will make it easier.
+Cable management is often seen as a “not-so-important” type of process.
+Although this whole concept does add cost, ongoing cabling maintenance will make it easier.
 Remember that the cabling process will not only end with the installation.
 More and more cables will be further installed.

 So, ensure you label your cables accordingly.
 Implement color-coded cables or use other means to make the process less difficult and easier to determine which cable is which.